benjamij/speakeasy-bot/README.md

 # speakeasy-bot
-Client-side code for the SpeakEasy bot.
-A small hobby project for interfacing with the SpeakEasy API and Google's Dialogflow.
+Client for the SpeakEasy/Google Dialogflow chatbot (a small hobby project for interfacing with the SpeakEasy API and Google's Dialogflow).

 <img src="https://i.imgur.com/G8Q9RKo.png" height="300">